Serving Greater Edmonton, Sherwood Park, St. Albert, Edmonton

 Fortunately, nearly all basement waterproofing repairs can be accomplished by a professional in a single day, or sometimes two.
 Smaller jobs, such as repairing a basement wall crack, can even be done in a couple hours.

 Basement Systems Edmonton of Alberta are your local source for professional basement waterproofing contractors in the area.
-We serve St. Albert, Sherwood Park, Grande Prairie, Spruce Grove, Grande Prairie, Leduc, Camrose, Lloydminster, Wetaskiwin, Fort Saskatchewan, Lacombe, Stony Plain, Nisku, Cold Lake, Hinton, Westlock, Bonnyville and all surrounding areas.
+We serve St. Albert, Edmonton, Sherwood Park, Spruce Grove, Grande Prairie, Leduc, Camrose, Lloydminster, Wetaskiwin, Fort Saskatchewan, Hinton, Westlock, Edson, Whitecourt, Yellowhead County and all surrounding areas.
 For a FREE wet basement repair quote, call or contact us online today!

 The most common way basement water leaks into a home is through the basement wall-floor joint.

 Stop the water right at the point where it's causing the problem - along the perimeter of the basement floor.
 Basement Systems Edmonton does this by removing a portion of the basement floor, creating a trench, and filling it with clean stone.
 On top of this stone, the patented WaterGuard® system, an innovation on old-fashioned weeping tile or French drains/drain tile, is laid.
 The system is concreted over, and an extending wall flange creates a 3/8" opening to receive water from the basement walls.